okta/okta-mobile-swift/Samples/DirectAuthSignIn/README.md

 ## Overview

-The Okta Mobile SDK includes the OktaDirectAuth library, and the `DirectAuthenticationFlow` class which manages the process for performing native MFA sign in.
+The Okta Client SDK includes the OktaDirectAuth library, and the `DirectAuthenticationFlow` class which manages the process for performing native MFA sign in.

 ## Configuring the App